terraform-provider-openstack/terraform-provider-openstack/README.md

 Releases will as drafts.
 Once marked as published on the GitHub Releases page, they will become available via the Terraform Registry.

+Before releasing, a PR updating the changelog should be made to trigger the CI for all services and ensure that everything is OK.
+Moreover, update the example on `website/docs/index.html.markdown` to point to the new version.

 Thank You
 ---------